What are Lingual Braces?

 - The archwire- The archwire can then be placed.
 Ligatures are not needed.

 Length of treatment

 Duration of treatment varies from patient to patient.
 It is common to wear the, for one to three years.
 After your teeth have straightened out they will be removed.
 After they are removed, Dr. Kaufman will give you a removable or fixed retainer to keep the alignment that has been achieved so far.
 The retainers may have to be worn for another six months.

 These braces, need special care as they are not visible to others and are behind the teeth.
 During your treatment we recommend the following:

 - Good Oral hygiene- Oral hygiene must be maintained.
 If poor dental health is persistent tooth decay and gum disease may occur.
 To achieve good oral hygiene brush your teeth at least twice a day for two minutes and evenly all over every tooth.
 It would be best to use a soft toothbrush with rounded bristles to clean your gum line and teeth and use an inter-dental brush to clean the gaps.
 You can also use an oral irrigation device as a supplement to your brushing.
 Along with brushing you must also floss daily, preferably after every meal will also go a long way in ensuring excellent oral health.

-- Protecting Oral Soft Tissues – If you feel your braces are irritating your tongue we ask you use wax that was provided to you at the start of the treatment, and paste anywhere you feel pain.
+- Protecting Oral Soft Tissues – If it’s irritating your tongue we ask you use wax that was provided to you at the start of the treatment, and paste anywhere you feel pain.

 - See us regularly – Adolescents, children, and youngsters who are having dental work done must not only keep their weekly or monthly appointments but also see us every six months for teeth cleaning and prophylaxis.